IntuitiveWebSolutions/VimConf/README.md

 Bundle List
 -----------

-All of these are loaded as git submodules as of 01/19/2012 so if your repo is older than that you will need to git pull, git submodule init, and git submodule update to use them.
+All of these are loaded as git submodules as of 01/19/2012 so if your repo is older than that you will need to go into your checkout and do the below commands for things to work:

+> git pull

+> git submodule init

+> git submodule update

 If you haven't checked out the repo yet, be sure and clone it with the --recursive flag and it will grab everything.